 Determining what your organization’s ISMS will ultimately contain and cover is the first step in eliminating any semblance of chaos in your system.
-The scope generally comes down to understanding dependencies and interfaces.
-First, dependencies are essentially outside of your scope, and they include externally-based support services for accounting, cleaning and legal needs.
-Once you know and eliminate dependencies, you can focus on interfaces which include all endpoints within your network, such as your router, and high-level interfaces that include your people, processes and technology.
+The scope focuses on dependencies and interfaces.
+Dependencies are essentially outside of the organization; they include third-party services for accounting, cleaning, and legal support.
+Once dependencies are identified and eliminated, you can focus on interfaces.
+Interfaces include all endpoints within your network, such as the router, and high-level interfaces like employees, processes, and technology.

 Pinpointing your system’s risks and vulnerabilities is a crucial step in designing your ISMS and becoming ISO 27001 certified.

-Once you understand your scope, your system’s controls, and the risks within your system, create a set of policies and procedures to help your team maintain compliance and avert threats.
+Once you define the scope, your system’s controls, and the risks within your system, create a set of policies and procedures to help your team maintain compliance and avert threats.

 Internal and external audits can help ensure that your team is on track for ISO 27001 compliance.
-Many auditing firms extend a seal or certification proving that an organization has maintained an effective and stable ISMS at a certain point in time, and that it has complied with the ISO 27001 management standard.
+Auditing firms extend a seal or certification proving that an organization has maintained an effective ISMS for that period and is in compliance with the ISO 27001 standard.

 - Organization of Information Security

 - Human Resources Security